ystia/yorc-a4c-plugin/documentation/policies.rst

 Valid targets for applying ``ServerGroupAntiAffinity`` are:

-  * One scalable compute node template with at least two as max instances number.
+  * One scalable compute node template (having tosca.nodes.Compute type) with at least two as max instances number.
   * At least two different compute node templates, not necessarily scalable.

 .. image:: _static/img/placement-topology-editor.png